charlesnyanje/alx_capstone_project/README.md

 7. **Access the Application:** Open a web browser and navigate to `http://localhost:5000` to access the Flask Blogging Platform.

+## Project link and demo

+The following is the link to the final demo of the project at figma: https://www.figma.com/file/dUdS3WvE6nu4XLyeTMtb1y/Chatter-project-(Copy)?type=design&node-id=7-8&mode=design&t=hT8o9LBEUsskV9Jc-0

 ## Customization

 The Flask Blogging Platform is highly customizable.
 You can modify the templates, styles, and functionality to suit your specific needs.